 Prepare your class for your next visit to the Gibbes Museum of Art with materials designed for PreK-12 educators and students.
 Search our online collection database or visit HandheldArt.org for ideas.
 Use the Gibbes collection as a tool for learning, to foster in-class discussions and interdisciplinary activities that explore science, history, and language while encouraging critical thinking and visual literacy.

 Educators planning a class visit to the Gibbes are encouraged to visit in advance to preview exhibitions using our FREE Educator Passes.
-To obtain passes, please call the Education Department at 843.722.2706 x241 or email firstname.lastname@example.org.
+To obtain passes, please call the Education Department at 843.722.2706 x237 or email [email protected].

-This program connects trained museum educators with Engaging Creative Minds students and teachers.
-Together, the teachers and museum educators develop a plan to implement their learning vision.
+Eye Opener connects trained museum educators with Engaging Creative Minds students and teachers.
+Together, the teachers and museum educators develop a plan to implement their learning vision through Eye Opener projects.
 Using the visual arts, music, and literature, they expand the learning process in the classroom.
+Download a list of sample collaborative projects.
 To learn more, contact Engaging Creative Minds.LEARN MORE